kmushegi/Parrondos-Paradox/README.md

 [Professor Pietraho](http://www.bowdoin.edu/~tpietrah/), who always offered deep mathematical insight and guidance along the way.

-This work was done as a group project with Parikshit Sharma, [Marcus Christiansen](https://github.com/MarcusEFC), and Ernesto Garcia, without whom it would not be possible.
+This work was done as a group project with Parikshit Sharma, [Marcus Christiansen](https://github.com/MarcusEFC), and Ernesto Garcia without whom it would not be possible.